diggerdata/CS3733-Rana-Frontend/README.md

 A returning participant can view their meeting and cancel it if they enter their secret code in the login area.

 ### SysAdmin Page
-Once entering the [SysAdmin](http://rana-scheduler.s3-website.us-east-2.amazonaws.com/?sysadmin) page, the user will be prompted to enter the secret code in order to access administrative details.
+Once entering the [SysAdmin](http://rana-scheduler.s3-website.us-east-2.amazonaws.com/?sysadmin) page, the user will be prompted to enter the secret code (pJRQYrSEvm) in order to access administrative details.
 The SysAdmin has the ability to review schedules created within a requested number of hours, or delete schedules older than an a requested date.

 ## Step Summary
 Organizer: